nadinedelia/Bank-Tech-Test/README.md

 > I don't want to be able to get into an unarranged overdraft

 > As a bank account owner,
-> So I can remember when I've spend all my savings on a bender
+> So I can remember the time I've lost all my savings on a bender
 > I want to be able to see the date of each transaction

 > As a bank account owner,